-Figure A.6-5 Projected Budgets versus Costs to Meet MLOS Performance Target (in millions)
+Figure A.6-5 Projected Budgets and Costs to Meet MLOS Performance Target (in millions)

 The anticipated annual budget will not meet the performance target of a B- grade or better for MLOS.
-The additional cost of meeting the target is an average of about \$83.8 million per year.
+The additional cost of meeting the target is an average of about \$76.5 million per year.